 3. Combination brush/crevice tool: The second combination tool that has a brush and crevice tool.

 4. Flexible hose: An hose tool that extends the reach of non-powered tools for cleaning small spaces inside vehicles or homes.

 5. Mini turbo brush: An excellent tool for cleaning carpet stairs, fabric upholstery, and mattresses.

-6. Extension wand: a device that morphs this product from a handheld to a stick vacuum, and also extends the reach when you need to clean areas up high.
+6. Extension wand: a device that morphs this product from a handheld to a stick vacuum and extends the reach when you need to clean areas up high.

-7. Charging/dock: A tool that mounts on a wall that will help store this vacuum on a vertical plane to save space.
+7. Charging/dock: A tool that mounts on a wall to store this vacuum on a vertical plane to save space.

 With the combination tool attached, this vacuum ran for more than 64 minutes at the lowest setting, and with the soft roller tool, it ran past 37-minute mark.

-Realize that even at the low setting, the V10 Pro has enough airflow to pick up different types of debris in its stick and handheld configurations.
+Realize that even at the low setting, the V10 Pro has enough airflow to pick up different debris types in its stick and handheld configurations.